retypeapp/retype/blog/2026-03-02-whats-new-in-retype-v410.md

 label: News & Views
 order: 1000
 ---
+# News & Views

+Be sure to check out our latest news and views!
 ```

 This gives you full control over where the blog appears in the navigation and how it is labeled, without any special project-level configuration.